yaaintmal/path-ai/README.md

-# PathAI - Learn Smarter, Not Harder
+# PathAI - Free Knowledge for Everybody
 ## Your AI-Powered Learning Companion